 Make sure your jars have cooled fully to room temperature, then transfer the cabbage mixture into them.
 Press the cabbage down to compact, avoiding any large air bubbles.
 The brine should rise above the level of the cabbage.
 Fully submerging the cabbage prevents mold growth.

 Fold the outer leaves of the cabbage, place on top and press down to keep the cabbage submerged.
 Leave a little space in the top of the jar, there may be a little expansion.
+If you have a fermentation weight, you can add that as well.
 Cover the top of the jar with your cheesecloth and secure with a rubber band.

 Place the covered jar in a shallow bowl or on a plate-if you have lot of brine there may be a little overflow, and the bowl will catch it.

-Leave the jar to ferment in a warm place, checking every day for signs of fermentation-within three days you should see little bubbles appearing.
+Leave the jar to ferment in a cool place on the counter.
+(Room temp is fine, but not overly warm).
+I prefer to keep ferments out of direct sunlight, though it doesn’t have to be a totally dark place.
+Check every day for signs of the fermentation process-within three days you should see little bubbles appearing.
 After three days you can begin to taste test your sauerkraut.

 Sauerkraut can take three days to two weeks to ferment, depending on your climate.
 I usually find five to six days to be the sweet spot.
 When it’s done, remove cheesecloth and replace it with a cover.
 Store in the fridge.

-Add it to your sandwich, burger, or salad.
+Add it to your sandwich, burger, hot dogs, or salad.

 Use it as a topping on avocado toast (my personal favorite!)